Skip to main content

 Convenience checks are:

-• A contractor-provided instrument that is written, dated and signed against an account within established dollar limits.
+• A contractor-provided instrument that is written, dated, and signed against an account within established dollar limits.

 • Intended only for the use with merchants that do not accept the GSA SmartPay Purchase card/account.